dapplets/dapplet-docs/docs/publishing.md

 You can:

-- run on http via serve
+- run on http via [serve](https://www.npmjs.com/package/serve)
-- add a current certificate
+- check the ssl certificate for validity
-- add the certificate to browser exceptions.
+- add the certificate to your browser exceptions

 After reload the tab and you will see the module.